-So you’re heading to downtown Atlanta on New Year’s Eve for the Chick-fil-A Bowl, Peach Drop or other festive shindig, and you’ve realized that driving, Uber, Lyft or a taxi just isn’t the way to beat the crowds.
-Enter MARTA, with train service to downtown Atlanta on four rail lines, plus stops in Midtown and Buckhead.
+If you’re going out on New Year’s Eve and you don’t want to drive or deal with surge pricing for Uber and Lyft, MARTA is a great option with train service to downtown Atlanta on four rail lines, plus convenient stops in Midtown, Buckhead and other destinations around Atlanta .
 With a round trip fare at $5 (plus the price of the fare card), you can be on your way to celebrate the new year without getting in a vehicle.

 1. Purchase fare in advance

 If you want to avoid lines at the MARTA stations, purchase your roundtrip fare before Dec.
 31. If you don’t already have a Breeze card that holds MARTA fare, you can purchase one along with the desired fare at any MARTA station (see station map).
 You can also add fare online if you already have a Breeze card (immediately available for rail use, but allow at least three hours for bus commutes), and best to add fare before New Year’s Eve as the website might be slower due to heavy online traffic.

 Remember that children 46 inches and shorter are free, but there is a limit of two free children per paying adult.
 At minimum you will need two trips and a Breeze card or paper ticket for all qualifying riders or chose the day pass for unlimited rides if you plan to ride multiple trains and buses throughout the night.